Our current drought plan was published in 2014 and explains what we are doing. We're currently updating this with our draft Drought Plan 2019.

 Our draft Drought Plan 2019

 We all know it’s better to be well prepared in case of challenging circumstances.
-As part of our statutory requirements, at Anglian Water we’ve updated our Drought Plan which details our response to potential droughts in our region.
+As part of our statutory requirements, at Anglian Water we’re updating our Drought Plan which details our response to potential droughts in our region.
 We launched the public consultation on our draft Drought Plan 2019 on 22nd February 2019 for eight weeks, until 19th April 2019.
-We welcome your views and you can respond to our draft Drought Plan by:

 We have to plan for the future – for a time when there will be more people, different weather patterns, warmer temperatures, and probably less rain.